open-telemetry/opentelemetry.io/content/en/docs/collector/getting-started.md

 handling, `Service` configuration based on the OpenTelemetry configuration, automatic sidecar injection into deployments, among others.

-For an in-depth walkthrough for using the collector in Kubernetes, see [Kubernetes Getting Started](../../kubernetes/getting-started).
+For a comprehensive guide to using the collector with Kubernetes, see [Kubernetes Getting Started](../../kubernetes/getting-started).

 ## Nomad